UiPath/ProcessMining-devkit-connector/extractors/load-from-file/extractor_example (Devkit).md

 ![location](images/csvlocation.png)

-In the "Advanced" page, you can find the `data formatting` section for the specified connection type.
+In the "Advanced" page, you can find the `Data Formatting` section for the specified connection type.
 In this section, manual file formatting can be applied if needed.

+The file format can also be changed in the `FMT` button in `Data Formatting`.
+Even though the connection type is defined as the CSV connection, ".tsv" files can be used by changing the relevant file extension into ".csv" and "TabDelimited" option needs to be set for this file type.

 ### Create destination connection